Tarot in Literature I

 Pietro Baldi and Monsignor Del Nero

-Begun playing tarots,
+Begun playing at tarot,

 And Count d’Elci and Monsignor Bandino